 Retail Merchandisers Class Action Settlement

-The California retail merchandisers were hourly-paid employees that the greeting card company failed to timely pay all wages to, including minimum wage, overtime wages, final pay, and premium payments for missed meal and rest breaks.
+The California retail merchandisers were hourly-paid employees.
+The greeting card company failed to pay timely wages to our clients, including minimum wage, overtime wages, final pay, and premium payments for missed meal and rest breaks.

 The retail merchandisers were encouraged by their employer to work off-the-clock.
 They would travel to a multitude of retail stores to stock greeting cards and products and organize merchandise displays.
 They sometimes took merchandise home to scan it, and transmitted new merchandise orders through the company’s system which they could only access through their telephone line at home.

 The greeting card company would only pay the retail merchandisers for the hours listed on their schedule, but would give them more work than they knew the workers could complete during their scheduled work hours.
 This created pressure for the merchandisers to work unpaid and off the clock.
 Additionally, the employees were never compensated for their time spent traveling in between stores or reimbursed for their mileage as required by California law.